jwfraustro/scion/README.md

 I really don't suggest downloading or copying the source code manually, as it may lead to headaches when it comes to sorting out dependencies.

 ## Usage
-Scion is designed to be controlled by another script and **does not run from the commandline**.
+Scion is designed to be controlled by another script and **does not run from the command line**.

 To use Scion, you must import the `scion.src` module into your Grey Hack script.
 You will need to instantiate a `Scion` object, providing it with an existing shell object to the remote system and an rshell IP address and port for it to "graft" to.